 Hiring an architect as the project manager is the ultimate form of service you can access.
 This is because all you have to do is pay the bills.
 The day-to-day running of the project will be overseen by the architect who will ensure that the contractors do their jobs optimally in the projected time frame.

 As good as this might sound, it is surprising to know that for most of the remodel project you’ll undertake, the service of an architect as a project overseer is not necessary.
 Why bear such an avoidable cost?
-It is therefore imperative that if you’re on a lean budget, dealing with the contractors yourself can be a great way to cut cost for other important necessities.
+It is therefore imperative that if you’re on a lean budget, dealing with the contractors yourself can be a great way to cut costs for other important necessities.

 Designers, also known as draftsmen, get most of their knowledge from experience as opposed to acquiring formal education.
 Also, unlicensed architects broadly fall under this category.
 They are usually equipped with the skills for interior space planning, kitchen/bathroom remodeling, room addition, and the likes.

 For safety precautions, a designer’s plan will be check by a structural engineer to ensure that the design will be able to bear all the weight stress without straining or eventual collapse.

 Unlike licensing being compulsory for an architect in all states, the rule for designers are not strictly enforced and are even exempted in some states.
 As a homeowner, it is very important to find out the policy of your state to know the extent of liability you will bear.

 In addition to the state’s policy, your homeowner’s insurance policy should also be examined.
 Professional liability of designers is rarely covered and in an event of a costly error where the blame cannot be definitely appropriated to the designer or contractor, the homeowner might have to take the hit.

 Some design/ build firms have designers as employees.
-Such companies offer complete remodeling package from planning phase to construction to painting for homeowners.
+Such companies offer complete remodeling package from the planning phase to construction to painting for homeowners.